 Four countries – Nigeria, Senegal, the United States and Spain – had reported imported cases of Ebola, the NCID said in a statement this week.

 Since the outbreak was first confirmed by the World Health Organisation in March, more than 4 500 people have died from the disease, most of them in Guinea, Sierra Leone and Liberia.

 Blumberg said: “The most important thing is that cases be recognised early.

 “Anyone dealing with a patient needs to be protected.
 We need to reduce the risk of spread, but we are not going to have an outbreak like they have in West Africa.
 We are quite prepared to prevent that from happening.”

 According to Maila: “Although we are doing our best to prevent any cases of Ebola in the country, in the event that a case is reported, there are 11 hospitals in South Africa that are equipped to deal with the disease.

-"These hospitals have been equipped with sufficient personal protection equipment to protect our health workers and the isolations facilities in these hospitals are adequate to be able to contain the virus.
+“These hospitals have been equipped with sufficient personal protection equipment to protect our health workers and the isolations facilities in these hospitals are adequate to be able to contain the virus.
 I can still confirm that there is no case of Ebola in South Africa.
-All of the suspected cases in the country tested negative for the virus," said Maila. – Ina Skosana
+All of the suspected cases in the country tested negative for the virus,” said Maila. — Additional reporting by Ina Skosana